Love You as the World Ends

-In December 2022, it was announced that a movie has been planned.

-Plot
+Two specials were released in 2022 and 2023.

+A concluding film titled Love You as the World Ends The Movie - FINAL (劇場版 君と世界が終わる日に FINAL, Gekijō-ban-kun to sekai ga owaru hi ni FINAL) starring Ryoma Takeuchi, Fumiya Takahashi and Mayu Hotta was released on January 26, 2024.

+A fifth and final season featuring new cast members including Tina Tamashiro and Marie Iitoyo premiered on February 9, 2024.
+This season, comprising five episodes, takes place during the events of the final film and brings the entire franchise to a close.

+Synopsis

-Season 1
+Season 1 (10 episodes)

 Hibiki Mamiya is a car mechanic who has been dating his girlfriend, Kurumi Ogasawara, since high school.
 On the day when he was going to propose to her, he was trapped in a tunnel collapse.
 When he escaped 4 days later, the outside world had changed completely to be invaded by zombies known as 'golems'.
 Hibiki met and worked with both old and new friends as he fought his way to be reunited with his girlfriend.

-Season 2
+Season 2 (6 episodes)

 Hibiki and his team arrived at a shelter 'House of Hope' and discovered that the place hid more secrets than it appeared.
-The search for the vaccine against the golem virus revealed the secret of what happened to Hibiki's family 16 years ago.
+The search for the vaccine against the golem virus revealed the truth of what happened to Hibiki's family 16 years ago.

-Season 3
+Season 3 (6 episodes)

+The story takes place 10 months after the end of Season 2.
 As Hibiki and Yuzuki embarked on their lone journey, they encountered a religious cult which was threatened by a new mysterious group 'X'.
 Meanwhile, Kurumi decided to carry on with her pregnancy despite being infected with the golem virus.

-Season 4
+Season 4 (5 episodes)

-20 months later, Hibiki found that his daughter Mirai is under the care of the Shinzan Foundation Group.
-Tension between survivors in the prison continues.
+The story takes place 20 months after the end of Season 3.
+Hibiki has lost his friends and loved ones who fought alongside him, and even his beloved child, Mirai, has been taken from him.
+Severely wounded, Hibiki wanders alone through the apocalypse, only to be rescued by the Niiyama Foundation Group led by Asuha Niiyama.

+Final (Movie)

+The film continues from Season 4, which Hibiki infiltrated the Utopia towers to search for his daughter, Mirai.
+There, He encounters Yamato, a young man trying to find his girlfriend Aoi, who got separated from him in the aftermath of the outbreak.
+A startling revelation was disclosed at the end of the movie with regards to the fate of Mirai 20 years later.

+Season 5 (5 episodes)

+The season follows the foundation group led by Asuha Niiyama.